the Claire McCardell Project

-The Claire McCardell Project is the creation of a larger-than-life bronze statue that will pay homage to the designer in her hometown.
-The sculpture will be located at Carroll Creek Linear Park, a world-class urban park that threads through downtown Frederick, Maryland.
-An accompanying wayside exhibit will tell the story of Claire’s extraordinary career, and the statue will be enhanced by a garden-like setting.
-Through this project, The Frederick Art Club joins a national trend to “break the bronze ceiling” by putting monumental women on a pedestal.
+The Claire McCardell Project is the creation of a larger-than-life bronze sculpture that will pay homage to the designer in her hometown.
+The sculpture will be located at the east end of Carroll Creek Linear Park, a world-class urban park that threads through downtown Frederick, Maryland.
+An accompanying wayside exhibit will tell the story of Claire’s extraordinary career, and ultimately the sculpture will be enhanced by an elegant garden.
+Through this project, the Frederick Art Club joins a national trend to “break the bronze ceiling” by putting monumental women on a pedestal.

 The club has undertaken this public art project to:

 Pay tribute to a Frederick, Maryland native who won international acclaim

 Commemorate a woman who became an icon in an arts profession

 Statue Goal Met, Campaign Underway to Create Garden